 - Maljack Productions v.
 MPAA - A claim concerning the certification marks used to rate motion pictures.

 Williams & Connolly's copyright practice is broad and deep, and includes both litigation and counseling.
 Over the years, Williams & Connolly lawyers have handled everything from representing copyright holders in anti-piracy suits against various Napster-like services to litigating copyright issues involving the re-transmission of broadcast television over cable systems and to other countries by satellite.
 The firm has also handled numerous claims of infringement of photographs and writings in periodicals, and ideas and scripts for motion pictures.
+Recently the firm has been involved in multiple plaintiff-side suits involving commercial real estate photographs and data, both in the U.S. and, as coordinating counsel, multiple jurisdictions abroad.

 The firm's copyright counseling includes pre-publication review of periodical publications and pre-production review of television shows and motion pictures.
 Williams & Connolly's lawyers also advise and negotiate matters allocating copyright ownership to the many authors, athletes, former government officials and television personalities the firm represents.